Shafi (director)

-Rasheed M. H., better known by his stage name Shafi is an Indian film director who works in Malayalam cinema, best known for directing comedy films.
+Rasheed M. H. (18 February 1968 – 26 January 2025), known professionally as Shafi, was an Indian film director who worked in Malayalam cinema, best known for directing comedy films.
 He has also directed a Tamil film.
 Shafi made his directorial debut with One Man Show in 2001.
 Rafi of the Rafi Mecartin duo is his elder brother.
 Director Siddique is their uncle.
 Shafi started his film career in the mid-1990s by assisting director Rajasenan and the Rafi Mecartin duo.